-Your license lets you install ON1 Resize 2021 on two computers.
-When you enter your ON1 account info, Resize 2021 communicates with the ON1 activation server and registers your software for that computer.
+Your license lets you install ON1 Resize 2022 on two computers.
+When you enter your ON1 account info, Resize 2022 communicates with the ON1 activation server and registers your software for that computer.

-(which you set up when you purchased the software) If you downloaded the app to try out, you can see how many days are left in your free trial.
+When you first launch ON1 Resize, sign in with your ON1 User ID (which you set up when you purchased the software) If you downloaded the app to try out, you can see how many days are left in your free trial.

 If you wish to move your copy of Resize from one registered computer to a new one, and you are not going to be using the older machine, it is best to sign out of the old computer first.
 Open Resize and select Sign Out from the Help menu.
-This will deactivate Resize 2021 on the current machine, and you can install and sign in on another machine.
+This will deactivate Resize 2022 on the current machine, and you can install and sign in on another machine.